In Italia ci sono 16 milioni di pensionati, un numero pari al 27% della popolazione totale. Questo è uno dei valori più alti dell'Unione Europea.

 Andato in pensione Retired

-Giancarlo ha settanta anni e vive a Torino.
-(Giancarlo is seventy years old and lives in Turin.)
+Giancarlo ha settanta anni e vive a Torino ed è un ex bancario.
+(Giancarlo is seventy years old, lives in Turin and used to be a banker.)

 Ha una pensione di quasi tremila euro al mese.
-(He receives a pension of nearly three thousand euros a month.)
+(He receives a pension of almost three thousand euros a month.)

-La sua giornata è simile a quella di molti pensionati che hanno solo mille euro al mese.
-(His day is similar to that of many retirees who have only one thousand euros a month.)
+La sua giornata è simile a quella dei pensionati con mille euro al mese.
+(His day is similar to that of pensioners who get a thousand euros a month.)

-Di solito alle sei e mezza o alle sette porta fuori il cane.
-(Usually at six-thirty or seven o'clock he takes the dog out.)
+«Alle sei e mezza o alle sette porto fuori il cane.» ("At six-thirty or seven I take the dog out.")

-Ha lavorato per trentotto anni e quando è andato in pensione era classificato come quadro.
-(He worked for thirty-eight years, and when he retired he was classified as a middle manager.)
+«Ho lavorato trentotto anni e, quando sono andato in pensione, ero classificato come quadro.» ("I worked for thirty-eight years and, when I retired, I was classified as a senior manager.")

-2. Che cosa fa Giancarlo la mattina, dopo aver portato fuori il cane?
+3. Cosa fa Giancarlo dopo aver portato fuori il cane?

-(What does Giancarlo do in the morning after taking the dog out?)
+(What does Giancarlo do after taking the dog out?)

 (How many years did Giancarlo work before retiring?)